NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Supporting-Mulitple-Target-Frameworks.md

 #Supporting Multiple .NET Framework Versions

 Many libraries target a specific version of the .NET Framework.
-For example, you might have one version of your library that's specific to Silverlight, and another version of the same library that takes advantage of .NET Framework 4 features.
+For example, you might have one version of your library that's specific to UWP, and another version of the same library that takes advantage of .NET Framework 4 features.
 You do not need to create separate packages for each of these versions.
 NuGet supports putting multiple versions of the same library in a single package keeping them in separate folders within the package.